 Part of an End of Life Consultant/Doula's role is to support life’s final transition.
 If you wish to have Annetta with you at the time of your active dying, the moment of death and to offer after-death body care at home (for any or all of these stages), she is am able to be there for you.
 An End Of Life Consultant is particularly helpful when it is necessary to ensure that your personal, expressed end of life wishes are heard, acknowledged, and acted upon at your end of life journey.

 Dr Annetta Mallon, has experience as a grief, trauma, mourning, and loss-support practitioner (including exposure to violent death and PTSD from military service, domestic violence/abuse, and emergency service work).
-Grief counselling and EFT may be included as part of a package - see Fees and Pricing - and you may make arrangements for individual or group sessions with close friends and family, as needed and appropriate.
+Grief counselling with evidence-based EFT is available- and you may make arrangements for individual or group sessions with close friends and family, as needed and appropriate.

 Decluttering and/or cleaning a home to ready it for sale so that a person can move to a retirement or nursing facility, or after a death, can be incredibly stressful for someone close to the situation.
 If clearing out and cleaning up a home when a move to a care facility is required, or is needed after a death, and you prefer to manage your life and stress by delegating these tasks to a professional, simply email or phone today and we can work together to provide you with the best solution for you.
 We can arrange charity donations for pickup, boxing of items for family and friends to collect, assist with sorting and arranging household contents, and rubbish removal.